Lunachicks: Other activities

+In 2023, Pretty Ugly: The Story of the Lunachicks, a documentary by director Ilya Chaiken, premiered at DOC NYC festival.
+The movie was a runner up for the Audience Award and one of the top-streamed films of the 2023 festival.
+It featured interviews with Debbie Harry and Chris Stein of Blondie, Noodles and Dexter Holland of the Offspring, Donita Sparks and Jennifer Finch of L7, Kate Schellenbach of Luscious Jackson, Miss Guy of the Toilet Boys, rock journalist Jeanne Fury, and others.

 Film appearances

 Besides being active in music, the band also had a fair share of movie appearances.
 The first was in a low-budget splatter movie entitled Blue Vengeance (shot in 1989, but not released until 1992).
 The band also can be seen in the 1990s riot-grrrl documentary, Not Bad For A Girl, as well as Rockstar (produced in 1996, not released commercially until 2004), and High Times' Potluck (2002), both of which featured lead singer Kogan in lead roles.
 The band also appeared in Terror Firmer, and contributed the song "Say What You Mean" to its soundtrack.
 Kogan and Silver starred in the movie Hair Burners.

 The band has also been involved with movies and music videos in other ways, such as being on soundtracks.
-In 1997 Kogan danced in the Offspring's video for "I Choose".
+In 1997, Kogan danced in the Offspring's video for "I Choose".
 The movie Boys Don't Cry has their music video for "Don't Want You" playing in the background of a scene.
 The Olsen twins' movie Getting There has their song "Say What You Mean" on the soundtrack.
 C.J.
 Ramone of the Ramones has been seen wearing a Lunachicks shirt several times, most notably in the music video for "Poison Heart".

-Reunion
+Reunions

-The Lunachicks reunited for a 20-minute set at CBGB's on April 6, 2002 with Benezra on guitar and English on drums.
-Another reunion took place at the March for Women's Lives Benefit in Washington, D.C. on April 24, 2004 as a four-piece with English on drums.
+The Lunachicks reunited for a 20-minute set at CBGB's on April 6, 2002, with Benezra on guitar and English on drums.
+Another reunion took place at the March for Women's Lives Benefit in Washington, D.C., on April 24, 2004, as a four-piece with English on drums.
 In November 2019, the Lunachicks announced their first reunion in 15 years which they were set to perform two nights at Webster Hall in April 2020.
-Both shows are sold out, however they were postponed due to the COVID-19 pandemic and were rescheduled for November 26, 2021 and November 27, 2021.
+Both shows are sold out, however they were postponed due to the COVID-19 pandemic and were rescheduled for November 26, 2021, and November 27, 2021.

 On September 26, 2021, the band played the main stage of the Punk Rock Bowling festival in Las Vegas, opening for Devo.
 They also played a sold-out afterparty on Friday, September 24.
 These shows marked the Lunachicks' first live performances in 17 years.